Willian199/dart_ddi/README.md

 ## Overview

-The Dart Dependency Injection (DDI) library is a robust and flexible dependency injection mechanism inspired by the Contexts and Dependency Injection (CDI) framework in Java and by Get_It dart package.
-DDI facilitates the management of object instances and their lifecycles by introducing different scopes and customization options.
+The package Dart Dependency Injection (DDI) is a robust and flexible dependency injection mechanism.
+Facilitates the management of object instances and their lifecycles by introducing different scopes and customization options.
 This documentation aims to provide an in-depth understanding of DDI's core concepts, usage, and features.

 🚀 Contribute to the DDI by sharing your ideas, feedback, or practical examples.